 Central Services acts as the clearing house for specialized facilities related services and information.
-Comprised of several teams, the unit’s primary purpose is to support Facilities Management districts (East Bank, Health Sciences and St. Paul-West Bank) and oversee process improvement.
+Comprised of several teams, the unit’s primary purpose is to support Facilities Management districts (East Bank, Health Sciences, North Campus, St. Paul, and West Bank) and oversee process improvement.
 A single director guides the activities of distinct units, ranging from Landcare to Waste Abatement.
 This allows FM to centralize specialty services, gaining economies of scale through the consolidation of inventory, vehicles, tools, equipment, etc.

 What We Do